 - Tighten your abdominal muscles and lift both knees toward your chest.

 - Keeping your shoulders relaxed, lower your knees to the right side of the floor.
+As you do this, look in the opposite direction.

 - Hold this position for a few seconds and feel the stretch in your hips.